 The MBSF and MBSU functions are for 5MBS distribution.
 The MBSF is the control and interacts with the MB-SMF using Nmbsmf.

-- A0: The MBSF is integrated within the 5GMSd AF
+- A0: The MBSF is integrated within the 5GMSd AF.

 - A1: Fully separated functions.

-- A2: Integrated control and user plane functions
+- A2: Integrated control and user plane functions.

-Collaboration A0 describes a model, where the MBSF function is integrated into the 5GMSd AF and the MBSU function is still stand-alone.
-Background here is that the user plane functions are more specialized, i.e. optimized HTTP servers for unicast and optimized Multicast delivery functions for multicast.
+Collaboration A0 describes a model where the MBSF function is integrated into the 5GMSd AF and the MBSU function is still standalone.
+Background here is that the user plane functions are more specialized, i.e. optimized HTTP servers for unicast and optimized multicast delivery functions for multicast.
 The 5GMSd AF uses the newly developed MB-M3 (Nmbsu) API to configure and control the multicast delivery functions.
 The 5GMSd AS might be extended to cut-though any push ingest into the MB-M2.

-Figure 5.x.1-1: Collaboration A0: MBSF integrated within the 5GMSd AF
+Figure 5.x.2-1: Collaboration A0: MBSF integrated within the 5GMSd AF